Foo Fighters: Awards and nominations

 Foo Fighters first received a Grammy Award for their music video for "Learn to Fly" in 2000, and they have won ten others.
 These include four Grammys in the Best Rock Album category for: There Is Nothing Left to Lose; One by One; Echoes, Silence, Patience & Grace; and Wasting Light; and three awards for Best Hard Rock Performance for the songs "All My Life", "The Pretender", and "White Limo".
 The band also received three Kerrang!
 Awards.
 At the 2011 MTV Video Music Awards, the band won Best Rock Video for "Walk".
 They won the Radio Contraband Major Label Artist of the Year in 2011 and 2014.
 The band won Song of the Year for "Something from Nothing" and Album of the Year for Sonic Highways both in 2014.

 The band was nominated for six Grammy Awards—Album of the Year, Best Rock Performance, Best Hard Rock/Metal Performance, Best Rock Song, Best Rock Album, and Best Long Form Music Video (for Back and Forth)—at the 54th Annual Grammy Awards held in February 2012.
 They won five of the six, losing only to Adele in the Album of the Year category.

-In September 2021, the band received the first-ever Global Icon Award at that year's MTV Video Music Awards.
+In September 2021, the band received the first Global Icon Award at that year's MTV Video Music Awards.
 The following month, they were inducted into the Rock and Roll Hall of Fame, in their first year of eligibility.